SasView/sasview/src/sas/sasgui/perspectives/fitting/media/plugin.rst

 parameter then ignore the lint errors.
 Also, ignore *missing-docstring* for standard model functions *Iq*, *Iqxy*, etc.

-We will have delinting sessions at the SasView code camps, where we can decide on standards for model files, parameter names, etc.
+We will have delinting sessions at the SasView Code Camps, where we can decide on standards for model files, parameter names, etc.

 For now, you can tell pylint to ignore things.
-For example, to align you parameters in blocks::
+For example, to align your parameters in blocks::

     # pylint: disable=bad-whitespace,line-too-long